Without Prejudice

 Quotes from interviews:

--"I did not follow the opposition before the war.
+-"I did’t follow the opposition before the war.
 I was completely apolitical"

--"I did not follow the opposition.
-I wasn’t interested in that"
+-"I did’t follow the opposition.
+Had no interest in that"

-From these data we see that most of the respondents still showed interest in the opposition, but a significant part of them was apolitical before the start of the war.
+From these data we can see that the majority of respondents still showed interest in the opposition, but a significant number of them was apolitical before the start of the war.

 Attitudes toward the opposition before the war